barbazul/1kfa/mod_guide_gm.md

 Always be on the lookout for signals from the players for the kind of fun they want to have.

+### Escalate the Danger

+The fictional world is full of danger.
+Adventurers are constantly being surprised by what's around the next corner or the thing that has been stalking them from the shadows.

+Monsters have special attacks.
+Use these special attacks.

+The location itself can produce danger.
+Are the PCs on a sinking ship, or a crumbling tomb?
+Announce that the deck they're on floods, or that the passage that led them in is now blocked by tons of rubble.

 ### Reveal an unwelcome truth